-Click to add a new tool and this time navigate to Overlay > Look and select the '+'.
+Tap to add a new tool, navigate to Overlay > Look and select the '+'.

 You will immediately be presented with a file browser to select a 3D LUT file.
+If you have any on an SD card, insert it into the monitor and it will be visible here.

-Selecting it will apply it to this page.
+Selecting the LUT applies it to this page.

-Adding several LUTs to several pages can be a great way to test out looks for a shoot while mobile, enabling creative decisions to be made early rather than in post production.

-To learn how to create your own color grade in Davinci Resolve and save the result as a LUT to be used on your monitor, check out the tutorial video (19m).
+- Adding several LUTs to several pages can be a great way to test out looks for a shoot while mobile, enabling creative decisions to be made early rather than in post production. - To learn how to create your own color grade in Davinci Resolve and save the result as a LUT to be used on your monitor, check out the tutorial video (19m).